Codenix-1349/Event-Scheduler/README.md

 ## 📖 Overview

-**EVENTLY.** is a professional event scheduling application that bridges the gap between community creators and explorers.
+**EVENTLY** is a professional event scheduling application that bridges the gap between community creators and explorers.

 The application integrates with a local REST API to provide persistent data management and demonstrates advanced React patterns including Context-based authentication, route protection guards, and a highly polished UI built with the cutting-edge Tailwind CSS v4 and daisyUI.